sondreus/QuickReg/README.md

 Demeaning Acceleration:
 -----------------------

 With a large number of fixed effects, regression analysis can take a very long time.
 QuickReg offers a solution to this problem.
 First, QuickReg implements the method of alternating projections, which takes advantage of the fact that fixed effects are equivalent to "demeaning" covariates by the levels of the fixed effects.
-If the number of fixed effects are large, it can be faster to demean than to invert matricies).
+If the number of fixed effects are large, it can be faster to demean than to invert matricies.
 This procedure is implemented through the demean.list function in the *lfe* package.

 Secondly, and more importantly for speed purposes, one often wants to calculate results for a number of different specifications of IVs and DVs with the same fixed effects and sample of observations.
 QuickReg is suitable for such cases for several reasons, the first being that it provides a convenient interface for listing specifications, and second because it summarizes model results in the familiar and concise table format with columns corresponding to different models.
 QuickReg is also able to speed up the calculations of such tables *significantly* by applying the demeaning procedure to a single covariate matrix shared by all specifications.
 While standard implementations calculate fixed effects repeatedly for different specifications, it is here only done once, and then shared across all specifications.
 Two words of caution are in order: (1) this limits calculations to a common sample, and (2) it makes fitted objects' model statistics (e.g. R-squared) meaningless (these are removed from the resultant table automatically).
 Coefficient confidence intervals can and are however still calculated correctly, and all QuickReg options (including to calculate robust SEs) are available.